Skip to main content

 Follow up with your doctor as directed:

-It is important to follow up with healthcare providers to reduce the risk of an HIV infection.
-You may need tests at 6 weeks, 3 months, 6 months, and 12 months after the exposure.
+You may need tests at 6 weeks, 3 months, and 6 months after exposure to HIV.
 Write down your questions so you remember to ask them during your visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.